 Next up was hiring an artist, Simon Fletcher, to work on the box image and tile art, which the team decided to highlight with New Zealand flora and fauna.

 LongPack was selected to be the manufacturer and they sent sample tile sets, allowing the team to confirm that 1.5 mm was an appropriate tile thickness.
-The tile dimensions, 47 mm by 47 mm, were selected so that the game’s length and width would be the same as the existing Cheeky Parrot titles Hoard and Raid the Pantry.
+The tile dimensions, 47 mm by 47 mm, were selected so that the length and width of the game’s box would be the same as the existing Cheeky Parrot titles Hoard and Raid the Pantry.

 Since Cheeky Parrot had run a successful Kickstarter campaign for Hoard in 2016, Julia decided to try this avenue again to raise funding toward the production of Flaming Pyramids, but an initial campaign faltered and the hard decision was taken to cancel it and regroup.
 More reviews were sought, the campaign page received some aesthetic tweaks, stretch goals were added, and the target was lowered.
 A second campaign launched more strongly, then meandered toward the target, reaching it halfway through, then accelerated again in the final three days.
 In the end this campaign closed at 156% of goal with 172 backers and reached four stretch goals.

 Copies of the game reached New Zealand shores in December 2018, with about 150 copies immediately dispatched to Kickstarter backers in New Zealand and across the world.
 It is now available for purchase via Cheeky Parrot Games’ retailer network.